If you haven’t started it’s time to get started on your holiday marketing ideas! This is your Social Media Holiday Marketing Guide and More.

-How do you get people spending that hard earned Christmas bonus cash on your business?
+How do you get people spending that hard-earned Christmas bonus cash on your business?

-Every business wants in on the trillion dollar industry, and to get a piece of the pie in the crowded digital space.
+Every business wants in on the trillion-dollar industry, and to get a piece of the pie in the crowded digital space.

 When Should You Start Marketing?

 Although many businesses get people thinking about Christmas products starting on November 1st, the base of your brand awareness and marketing should really start in the fall or earlier.
 This way you can use that audience to retarget again in November and December.
-In fact some consumers are already searching for “Christmas Gift Ideas” in August thanks to Google Trends.
+In fact, some consumers are already searching for “Christmas Gift Ideas” in August thanks to Google Trends.

-So really its turns out you should have already started.
-If you haven’t already started its ok and no point worrying about what could have happened.
+So really it turns out you should have already started.
+If you haven’t already started it’s ok and no point worrying about what could have happened.
 Make the best of it and use your focus on getting started on your digital strategy now so you still have a chance. (hint: If you stay till the end we will give you an easy to follow accelerated strategy for one week)

 AND Yes you can start promoting your Christmas products right at the beginning of November 🙂